-• more remote control of line reclosers, disconnectors, gas switches and ring-main units (actively being implemented),
+- More remote control of line reclosers, disconnectors, gas switches and ring-main units (actively being implemented). - Increase the sophistication of protection systems to limit the duration of fault voltage depressions (actively implemented at 66kV, less so at distribution level). - Permanently install distributed power quality monitoring equipment at consumers' properties to report not only fault information but also other power quality statistics (some aspects of this have arisen through the fibre optic network which also supplies on/off information via the consumer connected modem and there is potential for every connection to have a remote signalling voltage/load transducer if an alternative load control system is adopted).

-- increase the sophistication of protection systems to limit the duration of fault voltage depressions (actively implemented at 66kV, less so at distribution level), - permanently install distributed power quality monitoring equipment at consumers' properties to report not only fault information but also other power quality statistics (some aspects of this have arisen through the fibre optic network which also supplies on/off information via the consumer connected modem and there is potential for every connection to have a remote signalling voltage/load transducer if an alternative load control system is adopted), - equip field staff with devices that assist in locating faults and provide real-time operational information to allow fully informed decisions (project completed), - possible use of a large (200-300kVA) generator and step-up transformer to provide an alternative supply during all types of interruption (still being considered).
+- Equip field staff with devices that assist in locating faults and provide real-time operational information to allow fully informed decisions (project completed). - Possible use of a large (200-300kVA) generator and step-up transformer to provide an alternative supply during all types of interruption (still being considered). - Investigate self-healing networks using the ADMS.